| Aubrey Lewis

 been the core inpatient clinical service, were added child and adolescent psychiatry, forensic

+psychiatry, mental handicap, old age psychiatry and group and individual psychotherapy.
 The London University Postgraduate Academic Diploma in Psychological Medicine had comprised a

 six month course of lectures since the 1920s.
 Lewis in 1952 reformed the curriculum and the